EnderLocke/pyespn/README.md

 work in progress for hitting hidden espn api, more to come

 ## NFL
+includes information on apis available for the nfl

 ### pyespn.nfl.get_team_info(team_id) ⇒
 Gets team info from espn api